What Are Power Tools?

 5. Cordless Screwdriver

 A cordless screwdriver drives and removes screws using rechargeable lithium-ion batteries without needing to be plugged into an outlet.
 This offers superior convenience and portability between project sites.
+For repetitive screwing tasks like assembling flat-pack furniture, installing cabinet hardware, or swapping out outlet covers and light fixtures, a cordless screwdriver reduces hand strain and speeds up the work considerably.

 - Lightweight with exceptional grip and balance